stochastictalk/python-package-poetry-boilerplate/README.md

 ## Quickstart

-First make sure you have [Poetry installed](https://python-poetry.org/docs/).
+First clone this repository, set it as your working directory, and make sure you have [Poetry installed](https://python-poetry.org/docs/).

 Activate the package virtual environment by running `poetry shell`.